Precious-Roy/hocuspocus/README.md

 ordering and differential expression analysis tools from monocle.

-To install hocuspocus, open a new R or RStudio session and type the following
+To install hocuspocus and run it for the first time, open a new R or RStudio session and type the following commands:
-commands:

 install.packages("devtools")